jonathancraddock/mootparadox_grav/pages/02.blog/catstycam-to-sheffield-pike/item.md

 media_order: '00catstycam.jpg,catstycam-from-glenridding-valley.jpg,catstycam-north-ridge.jpg,browncove-crags-thirlmere.jpg,swirral-edge-and-red-tarn.jpg,nick-head-marker-sheffield-pike.jpg,catstycam-selfie.jpg'
 ---

-This route from 9th July 2015 made for a longish day-walk, from Catstycam to Sheffield Pike.
+This route on 9th July 2015 made for a longish day-walk, from Catstycam looping around to Sheffield Pike.
 The distance is 20km (with 1.6km of ascent) and it takes in the summit of 9 Wainwrights.

 !!!!
 A 20km circular route, starting from Glenridding. (_Wainwright Book 1: The Eastern Fells_)